pimteam/llm-friendly-wp/readme.txt

 == Description ==

 LLM-Friendly WP is a plugin designed to make the documents written on your WordPress site easily discoverable and usable by large language models (LLMs and AI).
-This is achieved by generating Markdown versions of your chosen posts or pages and automatically serving the Markdown version of each URL when it ends with "?md=1".
+This is achieved by generating Markdown versions of your chosen posts or pages and automatically serving the Markdown version of each URL when it ends with "?md=1" or "&md=1".

 In addition, the plugin generates a `llms.txt` file, inspired by the [llms-txt project](https://llmstxt.org/), which helps LLMs easily access and index your site's Markdown content.